rabea14180-max/Portfolio-Project/Stage 5/demo-plan.md

 - Confirm that the website and login page are working.
 - Verify that devices, readings, and alerts are available.
+- Confirm that the alert email recipient is configured.
+- Verify that email notifications are working.
-- Open the presentation and website before starting.
+- Open the presentation, website, and demonstration email before starting.
 - Hide passwords and sensitive information.
-- Keep the real screenshots as a backup.
+- Keep real screenshots as a backup.

 ## Live Demo Steps